How to Get Comfortable Being Uncomfortable

 How discomfort tolerance works: the nervous system reads body sensations, thoughts, and context, then predicts whether something is safe or threatening.
 Mindfulness adds a short pause between the signal and your reaction.

 Discomfort often starts as a body sensation plus a threat-based thought.
 A tight throat becomes “I can’t handle this.”
 Warm cheeks become “Everyone noticed.”
-This meaning-making process is often called cognitive appraisal; the APA defines appraisal as the evaluation of an event or situation in relation to a person’s well-being source.
+This meaning-making process is often called cognitive appraisal; the APA defines appraisal as the evaluation of an event or situation in relation to a person’s well-being APA research.

 Labeling helps.
 “Tight chest.”
 “Embarrassment.”
 “Planning thought.”
 Those labels reduce fusion, the feeling that you and the experience are the same thing.
 Gradual exposure also matters.
 Mild discomfort, repeated safely, teaches the brain and body that the moment can be survived.